Puttenham, Surrey: Geography

-Puttenham is situated in an east-west stretch of the Vale of Holmesdale in Surrey, called Puttenham Vale – which stretches between the towns of Guildford in the east and Farnham in the west, and runs parallel to and immediately south of the narrow Hog's Back section of the chalk North Downs (along which the A31 trunk road runs).
+Puttenham is situated in an east–west stretch of the Vale of Holmesdale in Surrey, called Puttenham Vale – which stretches between the towns of Guildford in the east and Farnham in the west, and runs parallel to and immediately south of the narrow Hog's Back section of the chalk North Downs (along which the A31 trunk road runs).
 To the south-west of the village is Puttenham Common, part of the Greensand Ridge, that defines the south border of the Vale.

 The houses of Puttenham mainly line the road 'The Street' that runs through it from west to east, making it a largely linear settlement.

 History

 There is evidence of Bronze Age occupation in the area, the mound known as Frowsbury Hill is a burial mound from that era.

 Puttenham was referred to in the Domesday Book of 1086 and was called Reddesolham or Rodsall.
 Its domesday assets were owned by the Bishop of Bayeux and were: 1 plough, 2 acre of meadow, woodland worth 4 hogs.
 It rendered £2 per year to its feudal overlords.

-Queen Victoria reviewed some troops from Frowsbury Hill on 7 July 1858.
+Queen Victoria reviewed 20,000 troops from Frowsbury Hill on 7 July 1858.